Skip to content

 It’s about connection.

-When I announced that the Mortiverse was born from a situation of loss, people who had also experienced that same type of loss connected, and felt belonging.
+When I announced that our business was making some changes following a situation of loss, people who had also experienced that same type of loss connected, and felt belonging.

 When I mentioned that Kezi is working through health challenges, people who had also experienced those same health challenges connected, and felt belonging.